-These properties are the only ones authorized to act as licensees for online gambling.
-Each is eligible to use up to three partners to provide retail and/or online sports betting, plus one apiece for online casino and poker.
+These properties are the only venues authorized to act as licensees for online gambling.
+Each is eligible to provide market access for up to three partners for online sports betting, plus another three for online casino/poker.

-The Greenbrier is independently owned by the Justice Family Group, which purchased it in 2009 after it filed for bankruptcy.
-That company is owned by businessman Jim Justice, who would go on to be elected state Governor in 2016.
+The Greenbrier is independently owned by the Justice Family Group, which purchased it from bankruptcy in 2009.
+Billionaire Chairman/CEO Jim Justice was subsequently elected to serve as the state governor in 2016.

 Hollywood Casino is located in Charles Town in the far northeastern corner of the state — close to Baltimore, Washington D.C. and the Pennsylvania border.
 The attached racetrack features year-round thoroughbred horse racing.

-Mountaineer is home to the state’s other thoroughbred racetrack, formerly known as Waterford Park, renamed Mountaineer Park in 1987.
-In 1994, obtained permission to install slot machines, becoming the first “racino” in the US.
-To these, it added table games in 2007.
-It is located in New Cumberland, at the far northern tip of the state, about an hour west of Pittsburgh, Pennsylvania.
+Mountaineer is home to the state’s other thoroughbred racetrack, formerly known as Waterford Park and renamed Mountaineer Park in 1987.
+The property is located in New Cumberland, at the far northern tip of the state about an hour west of Pittsburgh.

-Until recently, Mountaineer was owned by Eldorado Resorts, which will acquire Caesars this year.
-Last year, however, Eldorado sold the operating business to Colorado-based Century Casinos, and the physical property to Vici Properties, which now leases it to Century.
+The property was until recently owned by Eldorado Resorts, which moved to acquire Caesars in 2020.
+Eldorado ultimately sold the operating business to Century Casinos and the physical property to Vici Properties, which now leases it to Century.

 Both casinos have attached greyhound tracks, the only two in the state.
-Since the legalization of casino gaming in 2007, both offer a full suite of products including poker rooms.
-Mardi Gras has nearly 1,000 slot machines and Wheeling Island over 1,110.
-The former’s poker room is larger, however, with 18 tables to Wheeling Island’s 9.
+Both began offering a full suite of gaming products following expanded legislation in 2007.
+Mardi Gras has nearly 1,000 slot machines, while Wheeling Island has over 1,110.
+The former’s poker room is larger, however, with 18 tables to the latter’s 9.

 There are five casinos in the state that are eligible to offer the various forms of online gambling.
-Each can have up to three partners for sports betting, plus one for online casino and one for online poker.
+Each can have up to three partners for sports betting, plus three for online casino and online poker.

-In reality, though, only online casinos are likely to hit the cap.
 At the moment, 15 sportsbooks sounds like a lot for a state with such a modest population.
-And it remains to be seen whether the WV market is large enough to attract any online poker sites at all.
+It remains to be seen whether the WV market is large enough to attract any online poker sites at all.

-The current timeline for online casino looks like the first sites could go live as soon as late 2020.
-The timeline for online poker is considerably less certain, as it depends on the level of interest among operators and regulators.
+The current timeline looks like the first West Virginia online poker sites could go live as soon as summer 2020.
+Unlike online casino gambling, the timeline also depends on the level of interest among operators and regulators.

-West Virginia’s rules are similar to most other states with legal online gambling.
-The minimum age is 21 and online gambling is open to visitors as well as state residents.
-One must, however, be located within the physical borders of the state in order to bet on West Virginia online gambling sites.
+The minimum gambling age in West Virginia is 21 years old, and online gambling is available to residents and visitors alike.
+Customers must be located within the physical borders of the state in order to use WV online gambling sites.